 The results of the PCA of plastron shape in both the eight species and Trachemys datasets demonstrate strong association between shape and the recognized classification schemes (Fig. [fig:other_pca]).

 The results of the PCA of plastron shape in the Emys marmorata dataset show no clear connection between plastron shape and any of the proposed classification schemes (Fig. [fig:emys_pca]).
-The first PC axis of shape variation appears to be primarily structured by differences in individual centroid size (Fig. [fig:emys_pca]); this was the motivation for including centroid size and its interaction with PC1 as predictors in all of the supervised learning models.
+The first PC axis of shape variation appears to be primarily structured by differences in individual centroid size (Fig. [fig:emys_pca]); a linear regression of PC 1 vs. log centroid size shows that size explains approximately 81 percent of the variance on this axis.
+This was the motivation for including centroid size and its interaction with PC1 as predictors in all of the supervised learning models.
+Size typically explains less than three percent of the variance on the remaining PC axes (e.g., 2.5% on PC2).

 Analysis of the differences between sexes of E. marmorata indicates that sex does not appear to strongly structure differences in shape (Fig. [fig:sex_test]).
 The difference in mean shape between the sexes is very small; the sexes overlap about has much as expected given a null distribution based on permuting the sex-labels.
 The results form sex comparisons within each classification scheme have similar results with none of the observed differences being significantly different from the permuted distribution, indicating that sex is most likely not a biasing factor in our analyses (Fig. [fig:sex_test_group]).